kar1n1911/ssh-CLI-of-terminal/README.md

 # ssh CLI for terminal
 ssh CLI for terminals.
 Maybe a application later......

+Why?

+The termius try to charge me for 10$ just for sync!
+And I can not even get my data export due to what they called security reasons!

-for now I want to write this thing with rust.
+So now I want to write this thing with rust.

 Below are what I think.